How to easily finance a second home

 Even in the post-credit crush world, there are still plenty of mortgage options available.
 Depending on what you intend to use the property for, you can secure either a residential or commercial mortgage from a high street bank, building society or a smaller lender.

-Your best option probably isn’t you current street bank.
+Your best option to finance a second home probably isn’t you current street bank.
 So you’ll want to talk with a whole of market mortgage broker such as London & Country, who will be able to search hundreds of products, most of which aren’t available directly.

 Don’t use the mortgage broker that was recommended by the estate agent.
 Typically the agent will receive a commission for the recommendation.
 Also, it’s worth avoiding brokers who are tied to one or only a few lenders as you probably won’t get the best deal.

-While the number of second home mortgages may be a fraction of what was available just a few years ago, a wide range of options still exist.
+While the number of second home mortgages may be a fraction of what was available just a few years ago, you can still easily finance a second home with an existing product.
 These include equity release products and holiday lets mortgages.

 Saving a deposit